-8 The Act specifically excludes from motor-driven equipment, items used in the operation of flood gates or water release equipment by river authorities created under the laws of this state or medical equipment located in hospitals.
+7 The Act specifically excludes from motor-driven equipment, items used in the operation of flood gates or water release equipment by river authorities created under the laws of this state or medical equipment located in hospitals.
 TCA § 101.001(3).
 See Bennett v.
 Tarrant County Water Control and Improvement Dist.
 No. 1, 894 S.W.2d at 452.

-^{101.051.} Unlike other governmental units covered by the Act, school districts and junior college districts cannot be held liable under the TCA for the use and operation of personal and real property or for premises defects.
-See Gravely v.
-Lewisville Indep.
+8 School districts and junior college districts can only be held a government driver, there is no immunity waiver absent the negligent or otherwise improper use of a motordriven vehicle.
+For example, a driver's failure to supervise children at a bus stop may rise to the level of negligence, but that shortcoming cannot accurately be characterized as negligent operation of the bus.
+Mount Pleasant Indep.
 Sch.
-Dist., 701 S.W.2d 956 (Tex.App.-Fort Worth 1986, writ ref'd n.r.e.) (school district was not liable for injuries sustained by spectator when bleachers at a school athletic event collapsed).

-any resulting harm will not give rise to a claim for which immunity is waived under section 101.021.
+Dist. v.
+Estate of Lindburg, 766 S.W.2d 208 (Tex.1989).
+Similarly, a police officer may commit assault in his cruiser, and that assault may constitute a tort, but it is not tortious use of a vehicle.
+See generally Hernandez v.
+City of Lubbock, 253 S.W.3d 750 (Tex.App.-Amarillo 2007, no pet.).
+Where the vehicle itself "is only the setting" for the defendant's wrongful conduct, any resulting harm will not give rise to a claim for which immunity is waived under section 101.021.
 LeLeaux, 835 S.W.2d at 52; see also Davis v.
 City of Lubbock, No. 07-16-00080-CV, 2018 Tex.
 App.
 LEXIS 1034 (Tex.
 App.-Amarillo Feb.
 6, 2018, no pet.) (use of hay baler to bale contaminated hay was not use of motor vehicle giving rise to claim).

 Ryder, 453 S.W.3d at 927-28; See LeLeaux, 835 S.W.
-2d at 51 ("'operation' refers to a doing or performing of a practical work and 'use' means to put or bring into action or service; to employ for or apply to a given purpose."); Tejano Center for Community Concerns, Inc., v.
+2d at 51 ("operation' refers to a doing or performing of a practical work and 'use' means to put or bring into action or service; to employ for or apply to a given purpose."); Tejano Center for Community Concerns, Inc., v.
 Olvera, 2014 WL 4402210 (Tex.App.-Corpus Christi Aug.
 29, 2014, no pet.) (injury was from operation from motor vehicle where driver told student to take attendance while the bus was moving and then slammed on the brakes causing the girl to slip on wet floor and break her arm).